monarch-initiative/dipper/README.md

 * Some of the parsers require login and/or connection credentials with the remote system.
 In those cases you will need to add the credentials to a conf.json file.
 Please see individual parsers for details.

-## Running Dipper:
-* you can run the code by supplying a list of one or more sources on the command line.  some examples:

-    ```dipper --sources omim,ncbigene```

-* furthermore, you can check things out by supplying a limit.  this will only process the
-first N number of rows or data elements

-    ```dipper --sources hpoa --limit 100```

-* you can also run the stand-alone tests in ```tests/test_*``` to generate subsets of the data and run unittests
-* other commandline parameters are explained if you request help:

-    ```./dipper-etl.py --help```

-## Installing Dipper as an external python package:
-You can also write your own dipper packages outside of this project, using the framework we've set up here.
-Simply
-import Dipper as a python package, write your own wrapper, and add your own source parsers.
-* as an external python package with pip3

-    ```pip3 install git+git://github.com/monarch-initiative/dipper.git```

-* or clone the repository and run:

-    ```pip3 install -e /path/to/git/dipper```

 ## Sources:
 * The following sources have been mapped: